Things To Do With Other People

 Hanging around and talking

 I've already said this is at the center of all activities.
 Usually you're doing something else at the same time.
-This works best with people you have natural chemistry with, and less well with friends that function more as partners for particular activities.
+This works best with people where the conversation naturally comes easily, and less well with friends that function more as partners for particular activities.

 Getting coffee

 Not much else to say about this.
-Just an excuse to relax and talk somewhere.
-Maybe sit on a patio and people watch.
+It's mainly just an excuse to get out of the house and relax and talk somewhere.

 Going to restaurants

-Sometimes these are an event in themselves, like when you try to a new place, or have planned a celebration with nine other people, or you're going to a fancy bistro.
-At other times you just need to refuel at a donut shop or hot dog vendor or McDonalds while spending the day with someone.
+Sometimes these are an event in themselves, like when you try to a new place, or have planned a celebration with nine friends, or you're going to a fancy bistro.
+At other times you just need to refuel somewhere while spending the day with someone.

 Grabbing a drink

-Basically just a variation on getting coffee.
-Could be splitting a pitcher on a summer afternoon or in the evening.
-May be having a glass of wine somewhere, or getting martinis in a lounge.
-Could be having some beers while watching TV at a buddy's place.
-Mostly a pretext to sit around and talk, just under a slightly different atmosphere.
+This is in the same camp as getting coffee.
+It's mostly a pretext to talk, in a different atmosphere.
+Even if you only have a drink or two, the alcohol can loosen you up a bit.
+It could be splitting a pitcher at a pub on a summer afternoon, or in the evening.
+It might be having a glass of wine somewhere, or getting martinis in a lounge.
+It could be having some beers while watching TV at a buddy's place.

 Watching TV or a movie at home

-Kills a few hours and allows you to relax around the house with your friends.
-I'll throw playing video games, or sitting around someone's computer and browsing funny YouTube clips, under here as well.
+This kills a few hours and allows you to relax around the house with your friends.
+I'll throw casually playing video games or browsing funny YouTube clips under here as well.

 Hanging around somewhere

 Just going to a certain area and talking, and maybe meeting up with other people there.
-Examples: mall, beach, skate park, certain area downtown.
+Examples: The park, the mall, the beach, a skate park, a certain part of downtown.

 Seeing stuff